MurmurationsNetwork/MurmurationsDocumentation/docs/guides/create-a-schema.md

 The first step in creating a schema is to decide what data fields will be included in it.
 This may be a combination of custom fields that will only ever be used in your schema, existing interoperable fields in the [Murmurations Library](https://github.com/MurmurationsNetwork/MurmurationsLibrary), and new fields that could be candidates for addition to the Library.

-Don't hesitate to reach out via the [contact form on Murmurations.network](https://murmurations.network/contact/), the [Murmurations Forum](https://murmurations.flarum.cloud/d/14-creating-murmurations-schemas), or the Murmurations [Telegram channel](https://t.me/+SS7GuP5kMDf-zx6l) for assistance in building your schema and fields.
+Don't hesitate to reach out via the [contact form on Murmurations.network](https://murmurations.network/contact/) or the Murmurations [Telegram channel](https://t.me/+SS7GuP5kMDf-zx6l) for assistance in building your schema and fields.

 ## Step 2: Draft the schema document